Band-filling effect on magnetic anisotropy using a Green's function method: Theory and computational details

 As shown in \req{eqn_ke}, the MAE and OMA can be resolved into contributions from allowed transitions between all pairs of orbitals.
 The sign and weight of the contribution are determined by coefficients $A_{m,m'}$ and $B_{m,m'}$, which only depend on the orbital characters of the corresponding orbital pairs.
-On the other hand, $\chi_{mm'}^{\epsilon}$ or its four components $\chi_{mm'}^{\sigma\sigma'}$, are determined by the electronic structure, namely the Fermi level (electron occupancy or band-filling), band width, crystal field splitting and spin splitting.
-Here we investigate the bandfilling effect on the MAE contribution from a single pair of orbitals.
-For each orbital pair $mm'$, there are four spin components, two spin-parallel ({\uu} and {\dd}) terms and two spin-flip terms ({\ud} and {\du}).
+On the other hand, $\chi_{mm'}^{\epsilon}$, or its four components $\chi_{mm'}^{\sigma\sigma'}$, are determined by the electronic structure, namely, the Fermi level (electron occupancy or band filling), band width, crystal-field splitting, and spin splitting.
+Here we investigate the band-filling effect on the MAE contribution from a single pair of orbitals.
+For each orbital pair $mm'$, there are four spin components: two spin-parallel ({\uu} and {\dd}) terms and two spin-flip terms ({\ud} and {\du}).
 As assumed in the Anderson model, Lorentzians are used to represent the local densities of state (LDOS) in our analytical model to illustrate the electronic structure dependence of $\chi_{mm'}^{\sigma\sigma'}$ and MAE.
-For simplicity, we use the same width for every Lorentzians orbital and the on-site Green's function for subband $|m\rangle$ in one spin channel $\sigma$ is given by
+Similarly, Ebert {\etal}\cite{ebert.jap1990} used Lorentzians DOS to analytically investigate the orbital magnetic moment and relate it to the impurity density of states at the Fermi level.
+For simplicity, we use the same width for every Lorentzian orbital, and the on-site Green's function for subband $|m\rangle$ in one spin channel $\sigma$ is given by